mkdocs-publisher/mkdocs-publisher/README.md

 General:

 - changed: project rename
+- added: cross configuration of blog and auto-nav plugins:
+  - blog do not add auto-nav meta files
+  - auto-nav automatically adds blog dir to skipped directories since it will be build by blog
+  - if one of the plugins is not enabled, other is not using it's values

 Blog:

 - added: possibility to choose a blog as a starting page with option to define manually blog in nav configuration
+- added: `slug` config option for setting an entire blog main directory url
 - changed: internal file structure refactor with new global plugin config (BlogConfig class) that will help with further development with small fixes and improvements
+- changed: blog subdirectory navigation creation (entry path needs to be equal to ssubdirectory name)
 - fixed: live reload infinite loop during `serve` caused by temporary files created and removed in blog directory
+- fixed: navigation is no longer overriden by a blog (if there is no other nav, blog will create on with recent posts as a main page)

 Minifier (new plugin):